brilliantlabsAR/noa-flutter/TESTING.md

 - ✔️ Sign in with Email and check account info on account screen

 ## Pairing screen
-- ✔️ Dock/un-dock Frame and ensure switching between "Bring your device close" and "Frame found"
+- ✔️ Dock/un-dock Frame and ensure switching between "Bring your device close" and "Frame ID found"
 - ✔️ Skip pairing during "Bring your device close"
-- ✔️ Skip pairing during "Frame found"
+- ✔️ Skip pairing during "Frame ID found"
 - ✔️ Pair but cancel system popup
 - ✔️ Pair and start DFU process but kill app half way and then restart DFU
 - ✔️ Pair and start DFU process but kill Frame half way and then restart DFU